-2. Feel free to mix it up with some local wine and foods as well.
+2. Feel free to mix it up with local wine and foods.
 We found the cuisine exceptional during our visit and, oh my, so inexpensive!
 Don’t forget the wine to accompany that food.
 Wine in Croatia dates back to ancient Greek and Roman times.
 They know a bit about the wine we found.
-We were surprisingly impressed with the quality and as the beer quite gentle on the wallet.
+We were surprisingly impressed with the quality and that the beer was quite gentle on the wallet.

 3. Because of Game of Thrones fame, Croatia has become more popular with tourists.
 Avoid peak seasons as the crowds in places like Dubrovnik and Split can be difficult, and add to that, it can be stifling hot.
-Many coastal cities now have huge cruise ship ports, and some cities such as Split become close to impassable.
+Many coastal cities now have huge cruise ship ports, and some cities, such as Split, have become nearly impassable.
 Early Spring and Fall are ideal.

 4. Croatia is one of the safest countries in the world.
 Defined our own state department in 2020 has the highest rating they can give.
 We never found one place we felt unsafe, even wandering streets late at night, which we often did.

-5. We found overall that no matter where we were in Croatia, locals spoke excellent English.
-We found the Croatian language a challenge and barely made it past the basics.
+5. We found overall that no matter where we were in Croatia, the locals spoke excellent English.
+We found the Croatian language challenging and barely made it past the basics.

 6. Croatia’s bountiful sunshine and warm weather make it an ideal destination for outdoor activities.
 Though we did not partake, it is a country for outdoor activity lovers.
-Some popular choices are ziplining, mountain biking, sailing, snorkeling, scuba, fishing, hiking, boating…..the opportunities are endless.
+Some popular choices are ziplining, mountain biking, sailing, snorkeling, scuba, fishing, hiking, and boating…..the opportunities are endless.

 7. If you can drive yourself, do so.
-This is a country of incredibly magical places that without our car you will miss out.
-The roads and infrastructure were some of the best we have seen in Europe, to our delightful surprise.
+This is a country of incredibly magical places that, without our car, you will miss out.
+To our delight, the roads and infrastructure were some of the best we have seen in Europe.

 Getting to Croatia was no small feat.